mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 Use `ParallelAgent` when: For scenarios prioritizing speed and involving independent, resource-intensive tasks, a `ParallelAgent` facilitates efficient parallel execution. **When sub-agents operate without dependencies, their tasks can be performed concurrently**, significantly reducing overall processing time.

 As with other [workflow agents](index.md), the `ParallelAgent` is not powered by an LLM, and is thus deterministic in how it executes.
-That being said, workflow agents are only concerned only with their execution (i.e. in parallel), and not their internal logic; the tools or sub-agents of a workflow agent may or may not utilize LLMs.
+That being said, workflow agents are only concerned with their execution (i.e. executing sub-agents in parallel), and not their internal logic; the tools or sub-agents of a workflow agent may or may not utilize LLMs.

 ### Example